zvan92/ubisoftNXT-GameTest/README.md

 Changes to the default API:

--> New "Box", "Player", and "Goal" classes with initialization (x & y positions + length & width) & render methods.
+-> New "Box" and "Player" classes with initialization (x & y positions + length & width) & render methods.
 Boxes are 30 x 30 by default if no values are specified.

 -> Player can be moved using W, S, A, D.

 -> Collision detection: player object cannot pass through boxes.

--> Gamification: player can now win the game by reaching the defined goal zone of the level